© Mapbox · © OpenStreetMap contributors · Boundary data © Historic England (NHLE)

 Roman period native enclosed settlement 460m north of Sutherland Bridge is a scheduled monument protected by Historic England under reference 1014499.
 View the official record →

-The Roman period native enclosed settlement located 460 metres north of Sutherland Bridge is a scheduled ancient monument situated in Northumberland.
+The Roman period native enclosed settlement located 460 metres north of Sutherland Bridge in Northumberland is a scheduled ancient monument representing a settlement of local population during the Roman occupation of Britain.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1014499.

 Roman period native enclosed settlement 460m north of Sutherland Bridge is a Scheduled Ancient Monument, legally protected by Historic England (NHLE) — the body responsible for designating and safeguarding heritage sites in England.
 The official designation reference is 1014499.